dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 order to write your code towards data transformation pipelines, but because the operator exists, it steers developers to work in such a pattern.

 Another form of a data pipeline is using the `with` macro.
-You may have noticed in our simple example about that a string is passed in and out of all the functions; there wasn't a great way to check the output if it was successful; `with` helps with that.
+You may have noticed in our simple example about that a string is passed in and out of all the functions; there wasn't a great way to check the output if it was successful;
+`with` helps with that.
 Let's look at that in our next pattern:

-## Monads (Maybe, Tuple Metadata)
+## Monads

 Ok, before I lose you, we're not going to explore what monads are; it doesn't matter.
 But, their effect is powerful and I want to explore a pattern that they